UX Design Glossary: Interface Navigation

 UX Design Glossary: Interface Navigation The new collection of terms for UX Design Glossary, this time focused on a variety of interface navigation elements: buttons, menus, switches etc.

 One of the basic features of product usability is thoughtfully created navigation.
 It doesn’t matter if the visual performance is creative, stylish, original, catchy, and so on and so forth, in case the users don’t know where they are and how they could reach their goals with the website or app.
-Whatever is the reason that brings users to your digital product, the high level of respecting them means letting them know what is going on, and where they are going at every step of interaction with it.
+Whatever the reason is that brings users to your digital product, the high level of respecting them means letting them know what is going on, and where they are going at every step of interaction with it.
 Earlier we have already published the Glossary posts with key terms for the topics of usability and web design as well as business terms and abbreviations.
 This time the perspective will get focused on navigation aspect: let’s check out what parts and elements of the interface are responsible for this vital issue.

 Navigation Design: Menu for PassFold app